 - Are you working at or above the Substantial Gainful Activity level?
-If so, not disabled.
-If not, go to step 2.
+If so, you are likely to be considered not disabled.
+If not, go to step 2:

 - Is your medical or psychological condition “severe”?
-If not severe, not disabled.
-If severe, go to step 3.
+If not, you are likely to be considered not disabled.
+If so, go to step 3:

-- Can you do the work you did before given your medical and/or psychological limitations?
-If you can do past work, not disabled.
-If cannot do past work, go to step 5.
+- Can you do the work you did before, given your medical and/or psychological limitations?
+If you can do past work, you are likely to be considered not disabled.
+If you cannot do past work, go to step 5:

 (However, special rules apply at age 50 and older that may make easier to win your case.)

-- Can you do any other type of full-time, regular and continuous work?
-If you can do such other work, not disabled.
-If you cannot do such other work, disabled.
+- Can you do any other type of full-time, regular and/or continuous work?
+If you can do such other work, you are likely to be considered not disabled.

 What is Vocational Rehabilitation and why should I do it?